cattheless/cattheless.github.io/about.md

 <ul class="yeah">
 <li class="tight"><img src="/img/aboot.jpg" /></li>
-<li class="tight"><p>Cathy Schmeichel (aka Catherine Borck, post-marriage) is an artist, designer, and cartoonist based in Milwaukee, WI.
-She finds joy in her cute family, comics, food, animals, and discovering aspects of the Midwest that are almost as good as her native Pacific Northwest.
+<li class="tight"><p>Cathy Schmeichel (aka Catherine Borck, post-marriage) is an artist based in Milwaukee, WI.
+She finds joy in her faith, her cute family, comics, food, animals, and discovering aspects of the Midwest that are almost as good as her native Pacific Northwest.
 <br/><br/>
 Here is her <a href="../resume/">resume</a>.
 </p></li>